Azure-Samples/active-directory-dotnetcore-daemon-v2/4-Call-OwnApi-Pop/README.md

 Please use the sample [A \.NET Core daemon console application calling a protected Web API with its own identity](https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-v2/tree/master/2-Call-OwnApi) to address the authentication flow supported by this sample

+For information about Pop, see [Proof of Possession](https://learn.microsoft.com/entra/msal/dotnet/advanced/proof-of-possession-tokens?view=msal-dotnet-latest)